lauralwd/lauralwd.github.io/_posts/2021-06-30-post-mpp-server.md

 This way, a student who is connected to our local network can reach all our bioinformatics tools via the webbrowser without ever having to install any software on their own computer.

 Although propperly firewalled, and secured, I consider this a relativelly vulnerable service.
 Hence, every user has to be given access explicitly via a config on the server owned by the root user.
-To edit this config, do

-`sudo nano /opt/jupyterhub/jupyterhub_config.py`

-then find the line `c.Authenticator.whitelist = {'laura','newuser'}`

-Add any user to this list, separated by a comma and with the user name between single quotes.
-Also, this is as good a time as any to remove any users from this list who should not have access anymore.
-Again, we're propperly firewalled but any user/password combo is a weakpoint.
+See the 'adding new users' section for the details.

 ## R server
 Additionally, I also have an R-studio-server running.